Geontech/docker-redhawk-swarm/README.md

     $ docker swarm init

-> Note: If you receive the error "Error response from daemon: --live-restore daemon configuration is incompatible with swarm mode", remove `"live-restore":true` from your `/etc/docker/daemon.json` configuration file.

 After executing the initialization command, the terminal will print a message with instructions on how to add a Worker to the Swarm.
 The message will look like the following:

     docker swarm join --token <token> <ip_address>:2377